xfangfang/Macast/README.md

 # dlna-media-render

-using mpv as DLNA media render runing on *unix platform
+using mpv as DLNA media render runing on MacOS

 ![demo](demo.png)